 The employer’s practice of distributing shifts to bus drivers resulted in the claimant, a Seventh Day Adventist, being required to work on his Sabbath.
 Was the employer’s practice unlawful as indirect religious discrimination?
 The EAT held that the tribunal should have considered whether the employer’s practice as a whole was justified, not whether the employer was justified in refusing to make an exception for the claimant.

 Indirect discrimination does not group all disabled people together.
-It distinguishes the ‘particular’ disability the claimant has, and the protected group (i.e. those who must be put at a particular disadvantage by the PCP) is people with the ‘same’ disability (s.6(3) EqA).
+It distinguishes the ‘particular’ disability the claimant has.
+The protected group – i.e. those who must be put at a particular disadvantage by the PCP – is people with the “same” disability (s.6(3) EqA).

-The relevant disability might be a stammer for example.
-However, it is not quite clear what is meant by the ‘same’ disability – eg is it ‘speech impairments’ rather than stammering in particular?
+The relevant disability might be a stammer for example, but it is not clear what is meant by the “same” disability.
+For example, is it ‘speech impairments’ rather than stammering in particular?
 See 2011 guidance: What is a ‘particular’ disability?

 Indirect discrimination ‘by association’?

-The EU Court of Justice has held that a person can claim indirect race discrimination even though she herself does not have that particular racial or ethnic background.
-This case may well apply to disability in principle, but it is unclear whether and if so how it will be important in a disability context.
-See ‘My comments’ on the CHEZ case below.
+The EU Court of Justice has held that a person can claim indirect race discrimination even though she herself does not have the particular racial or ethnic background.
+This case may well apply to disability in principle, but it is unclear whether it will be important in a disability context.
+See ‘My comments’ on the CHEZ case (separate page).

 CHEZ v Komisia za zashtita ot diskriminatsia, EU Court of Justice, 2015

 An electricity company placed electricity meters several metres high in districts inhabited mainly by persons of Roma origin.
 This was to prevent tampering etc but also they were too high to read.
 The claimant was not Roma herself but lived in such a district.
 The EU court held she could claim for either direct or indirect race discrimination, even though she was not Roma.